Amanda Mouradian, DVM, CHPV, cAVCA

 What is an Adjustment?

-Chiropractic is the science and art of identifying subluxations or fixations of joints and guiding them back into alignment and proper motion.
+Chiropractic care is the science and practice of identifying joint subluxations or fixations and restoring proper alignment and mobility through precise manual adjustments

 What can I expect from an adjustment?